tianshengwang/hdiCF/README.md

 **3. Run hdiCF on real-world claims data**

-We compared the two-year risk difference (RD) of hospitalized heart failure (HHF) of initiating any sodium-glucose cotransporter-2 inhibitors (SGLT2i) versus glucagon-like peptide-1 receptor agonists (GLP1RA) using a 20% random sample of all fee-for-service U.S. Medicare beneficiaries who had parts A (inpatient), B (outpatient physician services), and D (dispensed prescription drugs) coverage for at least one month from January 2012 to December 2017.
+For simplicity, we focused on the ICD-10 era, included patients who initiated SGLT2i or GLP1RA treatment from October 2016 and followed them until December 2019.
+We compared the two-year risk difference (RD) of hospitalized heart failure (HHF) of initiating any sodium-glucose cotransporter-2 inhibitors (SGLT2i) versus glucagon-like peptide-1 receptor agonists (GLP1RA) using a 20% random sample of all fee-for-service U.S. Medicare beneficiaries who had parts A (inpatient), B (outpatient physician services), and D (dispensed prescription drugs) coverage for at least one month from October 2015 to December 2019.
 The details of the cohort are available in the mehtod paper (Wang et al.)

 ***Step 1.
-Run raw causal forest to predict outcome (Y.hat), propensity score (W.hat), and select variables***
+High-dimensional feature identification***

+***Step 2.
+Variable selection***
 ```{}
  vars_forest = colnames( dat %>% dplyr::select(-c("Y", "W" ))  )
  X <- dat[,vars_forest]